March Madness Bracket Tips: Trends & Mistakes to Know

 Certain collegiate teams have a proven track record that makes them perennial favorites to win the NCAA tournament bracket.
 These teams are by no means a lock to win March Madness, but their history of success might help you fill in your bracket, particularly if they’ve had a strong regular season as well.

 Let’s go through the list of March Madness winners from the past 10 NCAA tournaments.
-Keep in mind, last year’s tournament was canceled due to COVID-19.
-Here’s the results from the past decade:
+Keep in mind, the 2020 NCAA men’s basketball tournament was canceled due to COVID-19.
+Here’s the results from the past 13 years:

 College basketball teams frequently change from year-to-year as star players move to the NBA, so these trends don’t mean everything, but it’s worth noting these are some of the country’s best programs.
 You can probably expect at least one of these teams to make a decent run in your bracket.